-As before, we plot the trends of maxima and minima as functions of number of iterations until a normalized scale of almost 9.
+As before, in figures 15 to 17, we plot the trends of maxima and minima as functions of number of iterations until a normalized scale of almost 9.
 Red dashed lines connect the normalized scales to the corresponding maximum values.